nginx/unit-docs/source/configuration.rst

 - No negation-based patterns match the property value.

-Patterns must match the value symbol by symbol, with the exception of wildcards (:samp:`*`) and negations (:samp:`!`):
+Patterns must match the value symbol by symbol, except for wildcards (:samp:`*`) and negations (:samp:`!`):

 - A wildcard matches zero or more arbitrary characters; wildcards can only